 In the same way that people love to watch dolphins swimming and playing, if we do any interesting activity well enough, it is possible that other people may want to share our pleasure.
 This can be done in two ways: actively or passively.
 Doing it with us (playing music together) is the active-participation equivalent of swimming with the dolphins.
 The more passive alternative for sharing in the pleasure is by watching us doing it, which means reading our writings, looking at our paintings, listening to our music etc (and simply watching the dolphins).

-If we are very lucky, well-taught, skillful and motivated, people may even pay for us to do our thing, with or for them, and we may ultimately be able to earn our living through our passion.
-(See Amateur or Professional?).
-This can be a wonderful liberation from the long, boring working-day that most people have to endure in order to pay the bills.
+If we are very lucky, well-taught, skillful, and motivated, people may even pay for us to do our thing, with or for them, and we may ultimately be able to earn our living through our passion.
+(See Amateur/Professional).
+This can be a wonderful liberation from the long, boring working day that most people have to endure in order to pay the bills.
 But, again just like for the dolphins, there can be a price to pay for this success.
 Whereas the dolphin loses its liberty entirely and is confined to an Aquapark, for the human, this success can have the unintended side effect that our intimate, personal satisfaction is no longer the sole objective of our activity.
 Now, the satisfaction of our audience is also important.
 This can be a problem.

 WHAT IS “AN AUDIENCE”?
 WHAT IS “PLAYING IN PUBLIC” ?

-We are lucky with this.
-Playing music with others already introduces the aspect of performance to our daily musical life, as our musical companions are not only playing with us but are also listening to us.
+This need for other musicians to make music with us is quite lucky/advantageous in the sense that playing music with others already introduces the aspect of performance to our daily musical life because our musical companions are not only playing with us but are also listening to us.
 We are all simultaneously both active participants and audience.
 Here, we are all playing not only with, but also for, each other.
-This is very healthy and provides a wonderful stepping stone to playing for a “real” , (= non-participating) public (see Chamber Music).
+This is very healthy and provides a wonderful stepping stone to playing for a “real”, (= non-participating) public (see Chamber Music).